4 Reasons Car Accident Claimants Should Stay off Social Media

 Social media has become an essential part of our everyday lives.
 We stay connected through posts, private messages, and regular photo updates.
 However, this new way of communicating has introduced fresh challenges when filing car accident claims.

 Insurance adjusters and law firms can and do monitor the social media accounts of car accident claimants and defendants.
-A lot can be learned about an accident and the parties involved simply by observing their online activity.
-Your social media accounts are packed with information about your life before and after the collision.
-Unfortunately, some of this information could be used as evidence to challenge your claim.
+Your social media account full of information about your life before and after the collision.
+Unfortunately, this information could be used as evidence to challenge your claim.

 In this article, we look at a few reasons why you should steer clear of social media until your case has been resolved: